StefVerce/RepData_PeerAssessment1/PA1_template.md

 **13%** which is quite significant.

-Defining a strategy for filling in all of the missing values in the dataset.
+###Devising a strategy for filling in all of the missing values in the dataset.

 ```r